Save the date! November 7th through the 15th, 2020!

 9:00 a.m. to 5:00 p.m. – FLAG PICK-UP DAY!
 Pick up your flag(s) at the Field of Honor®!
 Remember that flags MUST be picked up by 5:00 p.m.
 Bring back your flags (in perfect condition) to be reposted next year for a donation of only $20.

 NOTE: Flags not retrieved become the property of the Rotary Club of Georgetown.

 In the interest of public safety, the following events and programs usually provided during the week of the Field of Honor® have had to be suspended.
 But hopefully they will be back in 2021!

 Please do thank all our event partners who have worked hard to offer these events that must now be suspended for this year.

 Central Texas Philharmonic Orchestra – Field of Honor® Concert at the Klett Performing Arts Theater.
 This patriotic concert promised to be an uplifting event in collaboration with the Field of Honor®.
-We are working on a possible alternative.
-Stay tuned!
+We plan to have this event for the 2021 Field of Honor®!

 Nathan Chapman Honor Walk In collaboration with the Field of Honor®, The SERTOMA Club of Georgetown has held the Nathan Chapman Honor Walk.
 Let’s make the 2021 event a huge success!